 Options are defined through the nambdy_index nambdy_dta nambdy_dta2 namelist variables.
-The BDY module is an alternative implementation of open boundary conditions for regional configurations.
+The BDY module is the core implementation of open boundary conditions for regional configurations.
 It implements the Flow Relaxation Scheme algorithm for temperature, salinity, velocities and ice fields, and the Flather radiation condition for the depth-mean transports.
 The specification of the location of the open boundary is completely flexible and allows for example the open boundary to follow an isobath or other irregular contour.

-The BDY module was modelled on the OBC module and shares many features and a similar coding structure [Chanut 2005].
+The BDY module was modelled on the OBC module (see NEMO 3.4) and shares many features and a similar coding structure [Chanut 2005].

-The BDY module is completely rewritten at NEMO 3.4 and there is a new set of namelists.
-Boundary data files used with earlier versions of NEMO may need to be re-ordered to work with this version.
+Boundary data files used with earlier versions of NEMO may need to be reordered to work with this version.
 See the section on the Input Boundary Data Files for details.